128technology/docs/docs/cc_fips_compliance_guidelines.md

 For compliance, the following configuration considerations must be made:

 - FIPS mode must be enabled **during installation**.
 Use of anything other than FIPS mode is not compliant with Common Criteria certification.
-- Except during installation, all configuration procedures must be performed from the PCLI; use of the GUI is not part of the approved use case.
-Configuring the router OTP Quickstart file from the Conductor GUI is acceptable under the Common Criteria guidelines.
+- **Except during installation**, all configuration procedures must be performed from the PCLI; use of the GUI is not part of the approved use case.
+Configuring the router OTP Quickstart file from the Conductor GUI **is acceptable under the Common Criteria guidelines**.
 - When installing a router, the [IPv4 Option Filter](cc_fips_sec_firewall_filtering.md#ipv4-option-filtering) must be set to `drop-all`.
 - When installing a router, the [ICMP Session Match](cc_fips_sec_firewall_filtering.md#from-the-command-line) must be set to `identifier-and-type`.
 - Configure the [TCP Half-Open Connections Limit](cc_fips_sec_firewall_filtering.md#tcp-half-open-connection-limit) for firewall.